nuxeo-sandbox/presales-vmdemo/GCP-functions/remove-dns-record-compute-engine-instance/README.md

 # Description

-A GCP cloud function to automatically add DNS records when an compute instance goes online
+A GCP cloud function to automatically remove DNS records when an compute instance goes offline

 # Installation